EugeneBichel/LeetCode/src/main/java/com/bichel/java/MethodReference.md

-you might be wondering what the difference between a method reference and lambda expressions is.
+You might be wondering
+what the difference between a method reference and lambda expressions is.

 There is no difference.
 Method references are shortened versions of lambda expressions that call a specific method.

     Function<Person, Integer>  function = p  -> p.getAge();
 This can be written as: